 Research Methodology Class (3 credits): Students are required to take a 3-credit, 200 or higher-level research methods class.
 This course can be drawn from any discipline and requires approval from the Program Director.
 Examples of courses that have been used to fulfill this requirement in the past include: BMGT230, EDMS451, STAT400, PSYC200, BIOM301, and SOCY201.

 Elective Course (3 credits): Students are required to take one, 3-credit elective course.
-The elective course MUST be chosen from the Global Studies Minor Program Signature Course List.
+The elective course MUST be chosen from the Global Studies Minor Program Global Perspectives Elective Course List.
 This list of courses addresses issues important to different Global Studies Minors.
 Please confer with Testudo for course availability.
 PLEASE NOTE: Global Classroom courses can also count towards this elective so long as you obtain permission from the department.